-117. AbbVie tells patients they are ineligible for the Humira Complete program if their health plan implements either an accumulator adjustment or co-pay maximizer program, since such programs are inconsistent with AbbVie's intent that its program is solely for the patient's benefit.
+130. AbbVie tells patients they are ineligible for the Humira Complete program if their health plan implements either an accumulator adjustment or co-pay maximizer program, since such programs are inconsistent with AbbVie's intent that its program is solely for the patient's benefit.
 Eli Lilly & Company, the maker of Taltz, states that a patient is not eligible for and prohibited from using the Taltz Savings Card Program if the patient's health plan operates a program in which coverage, reimbursement, or patient out of pocket costs for a product in some way vary based on the availability of a manufacturer co-pay program.
 And Johnson & Johnson excludes from its Stelara withMe program any patients whose health plan partners with SaveOnSP in particular.

-118. Yet SaveOnSP, Express Scripts, and Accredo nevertheless force targeted patients to sign up for these patient copay assistance programs.
+- 131. Yet SaveOnSP, Express Scripts, and Accredo nevertheless force targeted patients to sign up for these patient copay assistance programs.
 Part of the purpose of SaveOnSP's outreach to targeted patients after a health plan signs up for the SaveOn Program is to walk patients through the sign up process for these programs.
-Upon information and belief, SaveOnSP leads targeted patients to unwittingly mislead the patient copay assistance program into allowing ineligible members to enroll.

-119. And it works.
-One manufacturer has reported that the SaveOn Program has caused it to pay more than \$100 million more in patient copay assistance than it otherwise would have.

-iii.
-Some patient copay assistance funds require participating patients to pay a small portion of a medication's cost-but SaveOnSP, Express Scripts, and Accredo evade these requirements.

-120. Not all patient copay assistance programs cover 100% of a patients' cost-sharing obligation.
-Many, in fact, require patients to cover a nominal amount-often between \$5 and \$50- of the copay out of their own pocket.
+Upon information and belief, SaveOnSP leads targeted patients to unwittingly mislead the patient copay assistance program into allowing ineligible members to enroll. - 132.
+And it works.
+One manufacturer has reported that the SaveOn Program has caused it to pay more than \$100 million more in patient copay assistance than it otherwise would have. - iii.
+Some patient copay assistance funds require participating patients to pay a small portion of a medication's cost-but SaveOnSP, Express Scripts, and Accredo evade these requirements. - obligation.
+Many, in fact, require patients to cover a nominal amount-often between \$5 and \$50-of the copay out of their own pocket.
 Under the terms of such programs, the patient must pay that amount; and any patient on a health plan with a plan design that claims to eliminate the patient's costs is not eligible to receive patient copay assistance.
-Patient copay assistance programs implement these rules for a simple, commonsense reason: to ensure that patient copay assistance benefits only those patients who must pay for their medications.

-121. Yet SaveOnSP, Express Scripts, and Accredo interfere with this safeguard, and conceal their meddling from patient copay assistance programs.

-122. When a patient copay assistance program requires a patient to pay a nominal amount out of pocket, SaveOnSP, Express Scripts, and Accredo have devised what they refer to as a "tertiary biller" scheme.
+Patient copay assistance programs implement these rules for a simple, commonsense reason: to ensure that patient copay assistance benefits only those patients who must pay for their medications. - 134.
+Yet SaveOnSP, Express Scripts, and Accredo interfere with this safeguard, and conceal their meddling from patient copay assistance programs. - amount out of pocket, SaveOnSP, Express Scripts, and Accredo have devised what they refer to as a "tertiary biller" scheme.
 The primary biller is the participating health plan, which covers the cost of the medication in excess of SaveOnSP's inflated copay; the secondary biller is the patient copay assistance program, which would pay most of the copay.
 A tertiary biller, rather than the patient, pays the portion that patient copay assistance programs require patients to pay.
 That tertiary biller is really SaveOnSP behind the scenes.